All Episodes

 But I thought we were going to be fine in the election.

-Uh let's see here.
+Let's see here.

 Thank you, Mr. President.

-Um what has changed today, number one.
+What has changed today, number one?

-Number two, is this administration prepared to deal with the level of oversight and investigation that is possibly going to come from one chamber or two uh in Congress?
+Number two, is this administration prepared to deal with the level of oversight and investigation that is possibly going to come from one chamber or two in Congress?

-And I haven't had a chance to talk with the leadership yet about these about these issues, and uh but we'll begin consultations with uh with the Democrat leadership starting Thursday and Friday.
+And I haven't had a chance to talk with the leadership yet about these issues.

 David.